technofocus-pte/mscpltsecdepth/Labs/Lab 08/Lab 8 - Microsoft Copilot for Security and Microsoft Defender Threat Intelligence_2.1.md

 **Task 4: Provide feedback**

-Your feedback on the Defender TI integration with Copilot for Security helps with development.
+Your feedback on the Defender TI integration with Security Copilot helps with development.

 1. To provide feedback, in Copilot, select **How's this response?** At